Microsoft-community/Community-website/troubleshooting.md

 In some cases where you're experiencing operating system instability or application errors, you can always check Reliability history and Event Viewer to get a better idea of the problem.
 Uploading a screenshot of a related log in #tech-support may also give the people who are assisting you a better idea of how to approach the problem.

-To find the reliability history, search "View reliability history" in the start menu and click the first result.
+To find the reliability history, search "View reliability history" in the Start menu and click the first result.
 It will bring up a window similar to this:

 ![](img/troubleshooting/reliabilitymonitor.png)